Free Shipping On Orders Above $75

 If you are wondering how to make the most of the last 10 Ramadan nights without falling into spiritual burnout, this guide is for you.

-Why the Last 10 Nights of Ramadan Matter
+Why Are the Last 10 Nights of Ramadan Important?

 Allah says: “The Night of Glory is better than a thousand months” (Surat Al-Qadr 97:3).

 One night of sincere worship during the last 10 nights of Ramadan carries the reward of over 83 years of devotion.
-This is a gift of Allah’s mercy.
-The Prophet ﷺ would increase his worship during the last 10 Ramadan nights.
+This is definitely a time we should all benefit from.
+Even the Prophet ﷺ would increase his worship during the last 10 Ramadan nights.
 Aisha (RA) reported:

 “With the start of the last ten days of Ramadan, the Prophet ﷺ used to tighten his waist belt (i.e. work hard) and used to pray all the night, and used to keep his family awake for the prayers” (Sahih al-Bukhari 2024).